armbrustlab/marferret/README.md

 ## Marine Functional EukaRyotic Reference Taxa
 ### A version-controlled, open source library of marine microbial eukaryotic protein sequences for the taxonomic annotation of environmental metatranscriptomes

 The Marine Functional EukaRyotic Reference Taxa (MarFERReT) is a version-controlled and open source reference sequence library of marine eukarote proteins that allows for community-supported expansion over time.
 MarFERReT was constructed for the primary purpose of taxonomic annotation of environmental metatranscriptomes.
-MarFERRet_v1 can be downloaded from Zenodo [LINK TO ZENODO], or newly constructed following the steps in Part A. The case studies included in Part B illustrate how MarFERReT can be used on its own or in combination with other reference libraries for taxonomic and functional annotation, and for estimating the completeness of taxonomic bins.
+The MarFERRet data products can be downloaded from the [Zenodo repository](https://zenodo.org/record/7055912), or newly constructed following the steps in Part A. The case studies included in Part B illustrate how MarFERReT can be used on its own or in combination with other reference libraries for taxonomic and functional annotation, and for estimating the completeness of taxonomic bins.

-Primary publication reference:
-	[CITATION] Groussman, R.D. et al., ...
-	[LINK TO PAPER]

-This github repository is associated with a Zenodo repository for data storage:
-	[LINK TO ZENODO] insert link

 ## Table of Contents